SemPlaatsman/WebDev1-EndAssignment-SemPlaatsman688208/README.md

 - Dashboard met o.a. aantal beschikbare en niet beschikbare boeken, aantal gereserveerde en uitgeleende boeken, et cetera voor admin
 - Lijst van beschikbare boeken met reserveerknop voor user
 - Boeken inleveren, reserveren, uitlenen en bewerken door de admin
-- Users registrere</p>
+- Users registreren

-<p>This application was submitted on ADD_LATER to Moodle.</p>
+This application was submitted on ADD_LATER to Moodle.

-<p>PS: In the bookReservations table the thumbnail and book title we're also saved so it would be a lot less heavy for the API and a bit more heavy for the database.</p>
+PS: In the bookReservations table the thumbnail and book title we're also saved so it would be a lot less heavy for the API and a bit more heavy for the database.